ergochat/ergo/docs/INFO.md

 me, please feel free to reach out!

+## Rehashing

+Rehashing is reloading the config files and TLS certificates.
+Of course, you can rehash the server by connect, opering-up and using the `/REHASH` command.
+However, similar to other IRCds, you can also make the server rehash by sending an appropriate signal to it!

+To make the server rehash from the command line, send it a `SIGHUP` signal.
+In *nix and OSX, you can do this by performing the following command:

+    killall -HUP oragono

+This will make the server rehash its configuration files and TLS certificates, and so can be useful if you're automatically updating your TLS certs!

+## REST API

+Oragono contains a draft, very early REST API implementation.
+My plans for this is to allow external web interfaces or other automated programs to monitor what's going on with the server, apply/remove bans, and to essentially allow administration of the server without being connected to it and opered-up.
+This sort of API mimics InspIRCd and Anope, which contain similar APIs.

+I'm not sure exactly how it's going to continue to be developed, and I'm sure there'll be lots of changes around appropriately restricting access to the API, which is why it's disabled for now and not exposed in our Docker builds.
+As well, while it's very unstable, the REST API doesn't count for our SemVer versioning.
+When this feature is more developed and I'm happy with where it's at, I'll provide proper support and documentation for the API.

 ## Rejected Features

 'Rejected' sounds harsh, but basically these are features I've decided I'm not gonna